Mugger Crocodile: Profile and Information

 Characteristics

-Mugger crocodile hatchlings colourations are pale olive and black spots.
-Adults are grey to dark or brown.
-There are large scutes around the neck that are well separated from the back and also, the head is rough without any ridges.
+Large scutes around the neck are well separated from the back, and the head is rough without any ridges.

 It scavenges on dead animals.
-During the dry season, mugger crocodiles walk many kilometres overland in search of prey and water.
+During the dry season, mugger crocodiles walk kilometers overland, searching for prey and water.

-Hatchlings feed on insects such as beetles, but also on shrimp and crabs.
-After a few months, the hatchling will feed on vertebrates.
+Hatchlings feed on insects such as beetles, shrimp, and crabs.
+After a few months, the hatchlings will feed on vertebrates.

-Subadult and adult mugger crocodiles favour fish but also prey on small – medium-sized ungulates up to the size of chital (Axis axis).
+Subadult and adult mugger crocodiles favor fish but also prey on small – to medium-sized ungulates up to the size of chital (Axis axis).
 Adult mugger crocodiles also feed on tortoises and turtles.

 Reproduction

-Female mugger crocodiles reach sexual maturity at a body length of around 5.9 to 7.2 ft (1.8 to 2.2 m) at the age of about six and a half years, and males at around 8 ft 6 in (2.6 m) body length.
+Female mugger crocodiles reach sexual maturity at a body length of around 5.9 to 7.2 ft (1.8 to 2.2 m) at about six and a half years old, and males at around 8 ft 6 in (2.6 m) body length.

-In Nepal’s Terai, it occurs in wetlands of Bardia National Parks, Shuklaphanta, Ghodaghodi Tal Koshi Tappu Wildlife Reserve and Chitwan National Parks.
+Nepal’s Terai occurs in the wetlands of Bardia National Parks, Shuklaphanta, Ghodaghodi Tal Koshi Tappu Wildlife Reserve, and Chitwan National Parks.

 In India, it occurs in: